polyaxon/polyaxon/site/integrations/artifacts-on-minio.md

 ---
-title: "Data on Minio"
+title: "Artifacts on Minio"
 meta_title: "Minio"
-meta_description: "Using data on Minio in your Polyaxon experiments and jobs.
-Polyaxon allows users to connect to one or multiple buckets on Minio to access data directly on your machine learning experiments."
+meta_description: "Using Minio buckets to organize your jobs outputs and experiment artifacts.
+Polyaxon allows users to connect to one or multiple buckets on Minio to store job outputs and experiment artifacts."
 custom_excerpt: "Minio is a high performance distributed object storage server, designed for large-scale private cloud infrastructure."
 image: "../../content/images/integrations/minio.png"
 author: